 About this project

-Moving Foodlink’s kitchen to our operational headquarters is a dream that is finally coming to fruition.
-This critical asset needs space to grow, and the 8,000 square feet of space on Joseph Avenue is no longer meeting the needs of our organizational goals or this community.
+Moving Foodlink’s Community Kitchen to our operational headquarters is a dream that is finally coming to fruition.
+This critical asset needed space to grow, and the 8,000 square feet of space on Joseph Avenue no longer met the needs of our organizational goals or this community.

 Having everyone at Foodlink finally under one roof will enable us to strengthen our organizational culture and commitment to a healthy, hunger-free community.